advanced-js/syllabus/README.md

 * Must apply "good programming style" learned in class
     * Functions should be "short" (see [Sandi Metz's rules for developers](http://robots.thoughtbot.com/post/50655960596/sandi-metz-rules-for-developers))
     * For projects, use Object-Oriented Programming
-* Bonus points for automated tests
+* Bonus points for:
+    * Automated tests
+    * Creativity (as long as requirements are fulfilled)

 ## Course Outline